President Obama's Final Thoughts: 'We're Going to Be OK'

-'I believe in this country'
+'I believe in this country'+ READ ARTICLE

 President Obama ended his final press conference as he started his campaign for the White House nearly 10 years ago: optimistic and full of hope.